-Department of Architectural and Facilities Engineering
+Department of Civil and Architectural Engineering Architectural Engineering Program

-Hinton Jones, ArchD, RA: Interim Department Head ET 242A A. P. Torrence Hall 615-963-5411
+ET 242 A. P. Torrence Hall Telephone: 615-963-5411

-Faculty: D. Martin, M. Samuchin
+Faculty: H Jones, D. Martin

-General Statement: The Department of Architectural and Facilities Engineering offers a program in architectural engineering that prepares the student to approach, evaluate and complete the engineering analysis, planning, design and construction management of various types of buildings.
+The Architectural Engineering program prepares the student to execute, evaluate and complete the engineering analysis, planning, design and construction management of various types of buildings.
 The four-year curriculum provides a program that emphasizes the fundamentals and design of building systems including structural design, mechanical and electrical systems design, construction management, and architectural design.
-Using these fundamentals, the student applies engineering principals to the design of a building infrastructure.
+Using these fundamentals, the student applies engineering science principles to the design of a building infrastructure.
 This provides the student with an understanding of the design process from planning through construction.
 The Bachelor of Science Degree in Architectural Engineering is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology.
 [EAC/ABET]